pellegrino/jackpot/README.md

 This task will bill automatically every customer that is currently overdue using his/hers saved credit card token information.

+### Authentication

+Jackpot uses devise internally to protect its controllers.

+You need to setup default url options for each environment you use.
+Heres an example for development environment.

+      # in config/environments/development.rb
+      config.action_mailer.default_url_options = { :host => 'localhost:3000' }

 ## Contributing to jackpot

 ### How to run jackpot locally